mabuya02/openroles/README.md

 **Examples**:
 - `NaturalLanguageSearchService` for search query parsing
-- `JobFetchService` for external API integrations
+- `TagBasedJobFetcherService` for intelligent external API integrations with tag-based targeting
-- `AlertNotificationService` for email processing
+- `AlertNotificationService` for email processing and job matching
+- `JobSearchService` for advanced search functionality
+- `AlertMailer` for comprehensive email template system

 **Reasoning**:
 - Keeps controllers thin
-- Improves testability
+- Improves testability and maintainability
-- Enables code reuse
+- Enables code reuse across different parts of the application
 - Clear separation of concerns
+- Better error handling and logging

 #### 2. **Concern-Based Model Organization**
 **Decision**: Used Rails concerns for shared model behavior.